University of Puerto Rico, Medical Sciences Campus: Research

 The Medical Sciences Campus is distinguished by outstanding academia in the field of the health professions.
 It is a multidisciplinary center, assuming the leadership in teaching and research on prevalent health conditions in Puerto Rico.
 The campus is a specialized center in basic, applied and clinical research in the biomedical sciences.
 It also includes the following research centers: the Puerto Rico Clinical and Translational Research Consortium, the Behavioral Research Institute, the Women's and Health Research Center, the Research Center in Minority Institutions, the Maternal Infant Study Center, the Center for Clinical Research and Health Promotion, the UPR Cancer Center and the AIDS Clinical Trials Units.
 The Institute of Neurobiology is located in Old San Juan.
 The Caribbean Primate Center is located in Sabana Seca and also has a primate colony in an offshore island.

 Facilities

 Conrado F. Asenjo Library

-The University of Puerto Rico Medical Sciences Campus Library is the main health sciences information resources on the Island and is considered to have the most complete collection of its kind in the Caribbean.
-Collection and services support academic programs in Medicine, Public Health, Dentistry, Nursing, Pharmacy and Allied Health.
-It is located in Unit C of the Central Building of the Campus, adjacent to the University Hospital and to the Medical Center Emergency Services.
+The Conrado F. Asenjo Library of the Medical Sciences Campus of the University of Puerto Rico is the main health sciences information resource on the Island and is considered to have the most complete collection of its kind in the Caribbean.
+Collection and services support academic programs in Medicine, Public Health, Dental Medicine, Nursing, Pharmacy and Health Professions.
+It is located in Unit C of the Guillermo Arbona Irizarry Building (Main Building) of the Campus, adjacent to the University Hospital and to the Trauma Emergency Services.
 It has a total of 38044 sqft, spread over five floors.
 Seating capacity is 410.
-The Library is open 108 hours per week.
-As a public university library and as a resource library under the National Network of Libraries of Medicine.
+The Library is open 55 hours per week.
+Is a public university library and a resource library under the National Network of Libraries of Medicine.